xyngular/py-xinject/docs/advanced.md

 The code then executes the method that was attached to the `get` attribute.
-This makes the call-stack clean, if an error happens it won't be going through the ActiveResourceProxy.
+This makes the call-stack clean, if an error happens it won't be going through the CurrentDependencyProxy.
-The `udepend.proxy.ActiveResourceProxy` already return the `get` method  and is finished.
+The `udepend.proxy.CurrentDependencyProxy` already return the `get` method  and is finished.
 The outer-code is the one that executed/called the method.

 Another read-world example is in the `xyn_aws`.

-See `udepend.proxy.ActiveResourceProxy` for more ref-doc type details.
+See `udepend.proxy.CurrentDependencyProxy` for more ref-doc type details.